awakari/int-activitypub/README.md

 Awakari is a service consuming public updates from various sources and filters these for a user.
 The purpose is only to notify user in real time and provide a link to the source (e.g. post).
-If you don't want Awakari to follow you, just find it in a list of your followers and block.
+If you don't want Awakari to follow you, just find it in a list of your followers and remove.

-TODO sources blacklist

 # Conversion Schema